-9.2.1.1 Transportation Facilities
+9.2.1 Transportation Facilities

 A precondition of tourism industry is good transportation.
 Since Bangladesh is a plain country, rout transport is very popular here.
 In 1997, the total length of paved road under the Roads and Highways Department stood at more than 20,000 kilometers.
-The road transport carries about 70% of the country's total passenger and cargo (Shakilah, 14 June 2011).
+The road transport carries about 70% of the country's total passenger and cargo (Shakilah 2011).
+For tourism, infrastructures in road, railway, air and water transport are important.

-9.2.1.2 Accommodations for Tourists
+9.2.2 Accommodations for Tourists

 For tremendous progress in tourism industry, a parallel linkage development in accommodation facilities is utmost necessity.
 The hotel business in Bangladesh is being flourished centering major tourist spot like Cox's Bazar and other important tourism city.
-According to Islam, K. A., there are quality hotels in major cities.
-Rose View, a 5 star is at Sylhet, a beautiful city sharing same geo-continental plate with Indian hilly state of Meghalaya.
+According to Islam (n.d.), there are quality hotels in major cities.
+Rose View, a 5 star is at Sylhet, a beautiful city sharing same geocontinental plate with Indian hilly state of Meghalaya.
 Western Inn, Royal International and Arcadia are at Khulna, a city southern part of the country, at the largest mangrove forest district.
 Cities like Bogra, Comilla, Jessore, Rajshahi and most other cities currently hold at least one or two 5 or 4 star rated hotels.

-9.2.1.3 Security for Tourists
+9.2.3 Security for Tourists